ringsd/everything-curl-cn/libcurl/proxies.md

 You can specify the proxy by setting a variable named `[scheme]_proxy` to hold the proxy host name (the same way you would specify the host with `-x`).
-So if you want to tell curl to use a proxy when accessing a HTTP server, you set the 'http_proxy' environment variable.
+So if you want to tell curl to use a proxy when accessing an HTTP server, you set the `http_proxy` environment variable.
 Like this:

     http_proxy=http://proxy.example.com:80